UNAVAILABLE: The Retreat

 This retreat may not be for you if:

-• You’re not willing to slow down or be with yourself
+• You're not willing to slow down and be with yourself

 The Retreat Location